-- b) The school provides parents with materials and training to help parents work with their children to improve their children's achievement.
-(20 U.S.C. § 6318[e)[2]) - Training to enhance parents' abilities to support and assist their children's education may be done through activities such as: Family Night, ELAC Meetings, Open House, and other school activities. - c) The school educates teachers, specialized instructional support personnel, principals, and other school leaders, and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build ties between parents and the school.
-(20 U.S.C. § 6318(e)[3])

-At staff meetings and grade-level teacher meetings, strategies to enhance parent involvement are discussed and integrated into our educational program.

-- d.)
-The school, to the extent feasible and appropriate, coordinates and integrates parent involvement programs and activities with other Federal, State, and local programs, including public preschool programs, and conducts other activities, such as parent resource centers, to encourage and support parents in more fully participating in the education of their children.
-(20 U.S.C. § 6318[e][4]) - The school works with other community resources to conduct activities that encourage and support parents in fully participating in the education of their children as well as understanding what is available to them.
+- Training to enhance parents' abilities to support and assist their children's education may be done through activities such as: Family Night, ELAC Meetings, Open House, and other school activities. - c) The school educates teachers, specialized instructional support personnel, principals, and other school leaders, and other staff, with the assistance of parents, in the value and utility of contributions of parents, and in how to reach out to, communicate with, and work with parents as equal partners, implement and coordinate parent programs, and build tics between parents and the school.
+(20 U.S.C. § 6318[e][4]) - At staff meetings and grade-level teacher meetings, strategies to enhance parent involvement are discussed and integrated into our educational program. - d) The school, to the extent feasible and appropriate, coordinates and integrates parent involvement programs and activities with other Federal, State, and local programs, including public preschool programs, and conducts other activities, such as parent resource centers, to encourage and support parents in more fully participating in the education of their children.
+(20 U.S.C. § 6318[e][5]) - The school works with other community resources to conduct activities that encourage and support parents in fully participating in the education of their children as well as understanding what is available to them.
 This partnership is done through Glenn County Office of Education, Social Services, and other agencies. - e) The school ensures that information related to school and parent programs, meetings, and other activities is sent to parents in a format and, to the extent practicable, in a language the parents can understand.
-(20 CJ.S.C. § 6318[c][5]) - School information, including communication about the Title I program, will be distributed in the languages spoken by the families of students in the school as outlined in law.
-To accomplish this, the site uses ParentSquare to ensure families receive messages in their preferred language. - f) The school provides such other reasonable support for parental involvement activities under this section as parents may request.
-(20 U.S.C. § 6318[e][14])
+(20 U.S.C. § 6318[e][14]) - School information, including communication about the Title I program, will be distributed in the languages spoken by the families of students in the school as outlined in law.
+The site uses ParentSquare which allows users to select the language in which they would like to receive information. - 1.
+The school provides such other reasonable support for parental involvement activities under this section as parents may request.
+(20 [U.S.C. § 6318[e][14])